mastodon/joinmastodon/CONTRIBUTING.md

 - Adding apps

 > [!NOTE]
-> This is not the correct repository for contributions to the code that runs mastodon.social (ie the Mastodon server run by the code Mastodon team).
+> This is *not* the repository for contributions to the code that runs mastodon.social (ie the Mastodon server instance run by the core Mastodon team).
 >
 > Go back up to the [top level Mastodon organisation](https://github.com/mastodon).